Best fitted kitchens suppliers in the UK 2024

 • Installation service: No

 Homebase offers great variety at a good price.
-In addition to the Homebase kitchen range, which features six different designs, the company also offers three further kitchen collections: House Beautiful, Country Living and Küchenmöbel.
+In addition to the Homebase kitchen range, which features six different designs, the company also offers two further kitchen collections in collaboration with House Beautiful and Country Living magazines.

-The Homebase range arrives flat-packed with a 15-year warranty period, so you can assemble and install the cabinets yourself.
-The three other brands come with a 20-year warranty period and offer attractive styles that arrive pre-built for ease of installation.
+The Homebase range arrives flat-packed with a 15-year warranty period, which makes it ideal for those considering installing the cabinets themselves.
+The other brands come with a 20-year warranty period and offer attractive styles that arrive pre-built for ease of installation.

 How much do Homebase kitchens cost?